CianStryker/Prosocial_Behavior/README.md

 # File Guide

-- The paper itself is listed as simply "Paper".
+- The paper itself is simply listed as "Paper".
+This includes both the pdf and the rmarkdown page.

-- The various datasets can be found under the file called "Data", but this data first and foremost belongs to the original authors.
+- The various datasets can be found under the file called "Data", but all data first and foremost belongs to the original authors.

 - My code for both my extensions and my replications of the relevant original figures can be found under the "Code" file.